clojuredocs/guides/articles/tutorials/emacs.md

       Same as print followed by (newline)
     nil

-However there is a shortcut `C-c C-d C-d` when your cursor is over a function name.
+However there is a shortcut `C-c C-d` when your cursor is over a function name.
 This will show the Clojure doc in a new window.
 If instead you want to jump to the source of the function you can use `M-.`, which is awesome.
 This works on your own functions as well as